GSS-Cogs/family-covid-19/datasets/WG-Testing-data-for-coronavirus-COVID-19/spec.md

 	A9:A17 - Critical Worker Category (Codelist)

-	Add Critical Worker Description column with value All
+	Add Emergency Services Worker column with value All

 	Add Test Location column with value All